Zarentill/running-with-reinforcements/README.md

 # running-with-reinforcements
-A small Running with Rifles learning mod project.
+A Running with Rifles RTS overhaul mod.